 'No requirement' for Harborough to take homes from Leicester's overspill, says housing minister

+'No legal requirement' for Harborough to take homes from Leicester's overspill, says housing minister

 Harborough District Council has ‘no requirement’ to take homes from Leicester’s overspill – as a petition calling for it to turn down the proposal reaches 1,000 signatures.